bveitch/AlgoExperiments/README.md

 a_p=Sum_{i=1}^{\infinity} floor(n/p^i)

 This ought to be O(n/log(n)) in time and memory.
-In memory as must first build a prime list via sieving.
+In memory because one must first build a list of primes by sieving.

 2. Fibonacci numbers.

 I hear (and have heard) this often comes upin coding interviews.
-It can be defined iteratively,
+It is defined iteratively,

+F[1]=1,
-F[1]=1, F[2]=1,
+F[2]=1,
 F[n+1]=F[n] + F[n-1]

 This is O(n) in time using a procedural loop.
-There are faster ways. the supriose hear was that C++ in built pow function doesnt seem optimum, so O(log_2 n) running times were missed.
+There are faster ways. the suprise here was that C++'s in built 'pow' function doesnt seem optimum, so O(log_2 n) running times were missed.
 A fast powering trick was included for this purpose.